Why a Donations only Entrepreneurial Spirit coaching Boutique?

 - 3 min read

-In 2003, I founded a side business startup called FinancialGym — my first serious attempt to understand and teach how our brain and emotions affect financial decisions.
-I ran Saturday conferences and Excel spreadsheet workshops for middle-class families to build their financial plans.
-That didn’t pay the bills, but that early curiosity never left me.
+In 2003, I founded a small side project called FinancialGym — my first real attempt to understand and teach how our brain and emotions shape financial decisions.
+On Saturdays, I ran conferences and Excel workshops for middle‑class families, helping them build financial plans.
+It didn’t pay the bills, but it planted a seed — a curiosity about the deeper forces that guide our choices.

-Then came DUO, a couples app designed to connect people through shared purpose — another bold dream that didn’t materialize.
-It cost me time, energy, and capital, but also peeled off another layer of ego.
+Then came DUO, a couples app built to connect people through shared purpose — a dream that didn’t take off but peeled away another layer of ego.

-This is not a business plan or a pitch deck.
-It’s a convergence — of experience, failures, insights, and something deeper: a call to stop talking about “changing the world” and instead live it, build it, be it.
+This is not a business plan or pitch deck.
+It’s the convergence of experience, failures, insights, and faith — a call to stop talking about “changing the world” and instead live it, build it, be it.

 As you embark on this journey, keep in mind that every effort counts.
 Embrace the process, and enjoy the transformation that comes with it.